Messaging Synchronous

 3. Messaging Synchronous

-With this method, the sending party supplies the data to eMagiz via a push mechanism. eMagiz, in turn, places the data on a queue (in most cases an onramp queue).
+Synchronous messaging is the less used, the less advised option when implementing a messaging integration via eMagiz.
+With this approach, the sending party supplies the data to eMagiz via a push mechanism. eMagiz, in turn, places the data on a queue (in most cases an onramp queue).
 The subsequent process (the onramp) will process the message and will put the message on the next queue (the synchronous routing).
 That process will route each message to the correct offramp.
 This process continues until the message eMagiz delivers to the external system.
 At that point, eMagiz will wait for a response.
 If that response is received, the message will travel back to the starting point to deliver the reaction to the caller.
 If something goes wrong, for example, a timeout, the error message is also given back to the caller, and eMagiz will log the exception.
 If you want to learn more on that, please check out this microlearning.

 intermediate-key-concepts-emagiz-messaging-messaging-synchronous--concept.png

 Note that this means that when one message is currently being processed, all other messages have to patiently wait until the message is processed as we speak delivered back to the caller.
 As there is a time constraint on the messages (25 seconds as eMagiz default), you can see why this option is less suitable within the messaging engine.
 The most pain is felt in the routing.
 Just as with asynchronous routing, the synchronous routing processes all synchronous messages that pass through your messaging engine.
 As a result, this means that when one synchronous process is busy, it can even hold up other synchronous processes.
 The API Gateway pattern is a more suitable alternative for handling the request-response pattern via an integration platform such as eMagiz.
-If you want to learn more on that, please check out the crashcourse.
+If you want to learn more on that, please check out the crash course.

 Another aspect of the synchronous messaging pattern to consider is that the system from which you want to retrieve data (or push data to) based on the request made by the caller needs to be online.
 If it is not online, eMagiz won't receive a response, and the caller cannot continue their work.
 This fact creates a dependency between systems that could reduce the perceived reliability of your integration solution.
 With asynchronous messaging, you could take measures to mitigate these risks, such as a retry mechanism.

 A third aspect to consider is whether you can set a generic point of entry through which all clients can communicate via eMagiz to many other systems.
 In those cases, you could look at the API Gateway solution as an alternative to synchronous messaging, as it comes with several benefits.
-More on the basics of the API Gateway can be found in this crashcourse.
+More on the basics of the API Gateway can be found in this crash course.

 3.1 Practical use case